selwynpolit/d9book/book/config.md

 ## Override config in settings.php

-This can be useful for local development environment (where you might put these changes into settings.local.php) or on each one of your servers where you might need some configuration to be slightly different. e.g. dev/test/prod.
+This can be useful for local development environment (where you might put these changes into `settings.local.php`) or in `settings.php` where dev, test and prod servers need configuration to be slightly different.

 Drupal allows global `$config` overrides (similar to drupal 7).
 The configuration system integrates these override values via the `Drupal\Core\Config\ConfigFactory::get()` implementation.
 When you retrieve a value from configuration, the global `$config` variable gets a chance to change the returned value: